CS3219-AY2324S1-G04/peerprep_user_service/README.md

 - `401` - Session token was not provided or does not match any existing session tokens.
 - `500` - Unexpected error occurred on the server.

+### Change a User's Password [via Session Token]

+> [PUT] `/user-service/user/password`

+Changes the password of the user who owns the specified session token.

+Since this is a high threat operation, the user must verify their identity by providing their current password.

+**Query Parameters**

+- `password` - Password for verifying the user.
+- `new-password` - New password to change to.

+**Cookies**

+- `session-token` - Session token.

+**Response**

+- `200` - Success.
+- `400` - New password is not a valid password.
+The reason for the invalidity is provided in the response body.
+  - Example response body:
+    ```json
+    {
+      "new-password": "Password cannot be empty."
+    }
+    ```
+- `401` - Session token was not provided, or does not match any existing session tokens, or password is incorrect.
+- `500` - Unexpected error occurred on the server.

 ### Update a User's Role

 > [PUT] `/user-service/users/:user-id/user-role`